ShadowLp174/revoice.js/README.md

 You still are able to play sound to a voice channel.
 Other features like channel info will follow.

+## **Developement paused because of vortex rewrite**

+Vortex are the voice servers behind revolt and they are currently being rewritten so adding new features now doesn't make any sense.
+User stuff, play/pause, audio works but without proper docs.
+I'm sorry about the docs but they will be updated in the upcoming rewrite of the library after the vortex update.

 **TODO**:

 - [X] Play/Pause for the media class (help apreciated ;))
-- [ ] Non-voice events like UserJoined and roominfo
+- [X] Non-voice events like UserJoined and roominfo
 - [ ] Audio reception
 - [ ] Error Handling; Right now, you have to take care of things like stopping the music if you start to play another song while one is playing